 Smartphones (for the most part) come with significantly smaller screens than tablets and desktops, which limit the amount of content a user can easily view at once.
 This forces brands to do-away with any information or content which isn’t 100% necessary, allowing them to add it in, along with the additional visual bells and whistles for users as they switch up to larger screened devices.

-Our prediction: Mobile-first isn’t a concept new for 2016, but we anticipate seeing more sites over the coming year which take a more thoughtful approach in delivering their content to smaller screens, rather mobile design being a tacked-off after-thought to the desktop build.
+Our prediction: Mobile-first isn’t a new concept, but we anticipate seeing more sites take a more thoughtful approach in delivering their content to smaller screens, rather than mobile design being a tacked-off after-thought to the desktop build.

-We know what you’re thinking – first mobile first, and now responsive design?
-Neither of these are new for 2016!
+We know what you’re thinking - first mobile first, and now responsive design?
+Neither of these are new!